 Dublin Pride Week

-LGBT+ friendly Family Resource Centre checklist.
+LGBT+ Friendly Family Resource Centre Checklist.

 Family Resource Centres aim to provide information and support to all members of our communities.
 They also aim to address isolation, prejudice, and discrimination against all minority groups and against groups who have traditionally experienced isolation and intolerance.

-The LGBT+ community is one such group that Family Resource Centres are committed to addressing issues of isolation and being a point of information and support for the members of this community.
+The LGBT+ community is one such group that Family Resource Centres (FRCs) are committed to addressing issues of isolation and being a point of information and support for the members of this community.

 The Western Region FRC LGBTQ+ Network produced the following Checklist+ specifically for Family Resource Centres.

-Does your Family Resource Centre:
+Has your Family Resource Centre:

-Has an LGBT+ Code of Practice been adopted?
+Adopted an LGBT+ Code of Practice

-Fly the Pride flag outside the Family Resource Centre during Pride Week?
+Fly the pride flag outside the Family Resource Centre during Pride Week

-Fly the Pride flag permanently inside or outside the Family Resource Centre?
+Fly the Pride flag permanently inside or outside the Family Resource Centre

-Have meeting space available for LGBT+ groups?
+Meeting space available for LGBT+ groups

-Actively support LGBT+ groups?
+Actively supported LGBT+ groups?

 Annie Rozario – Gort Resource Centre (091) 630902. email@example.com